 by Texas Homesteader ~

 First I saved several mesh produce bags.
 I cut off the sewn-paper/plastic advertising part at the top and the metal ring at the bottom.
-Now I’m left with a mesh sleeve about 21″ long.
-I cut each sleeve by 1/4, making 4 rings about 5″ to 5.5″ wide.
+Now I’m left with a long mesh sleeve about 21″ long.
+I cut each sleeve by 1/4, making 4 rings about 5″ to 5.5″ wide each.

 Crochet Scrubber Using Basic Stitch